 Use this section to familiarise yourself with your new appliance.
-The control panel and the individual operating controls are explained.
-You will find information on the cooking compartment and the accessories.
+The control panel and the individual operating controls are

 The control panel

 Here, you will see an overview of the control panel.
 Depending on the appliance model, individual details may differ.